itsromiljain/chatbot/ibot/data/nlu.md

-## intent:greet
-- hey
-- hello
-- hi
-- good morning
-- good evening
-- good afternoon
-- hey there
-- hi there
-- hii

-## intent:fine_normal
-- I am doing great
-- I'm doing great
-- I'm fine
-- I'm good
-- Doing good
-- Awesome
-- im fine
-- im good

-## intent:fine_ask
-- I am good, how are you doing?
-- I'm fine, how are you?
-- I'm good, how are you?
-- I am good, how are you?
-- Doing good, how are you?
-- Awesome, how are you?
-- im fine, how are you?
-- im good, how are you?
+## intent:alt_reply
+- Ok, let me do so
+- ok, let me do so
+- Sure, let me do so
+- just kept on charge
+- just did it
+- doing so
+- Thanks
+- Thanks for creating the ticket

+## intent:answer_negative
+- No
+- no

+## intent:answer_positive
+- Yes
+- yes

+## intent:answer_screen_negative
+- No, I still can't see anything on the screen
+- no, I still can't see anything on the screen
+- No, I can't see anything on the screen
+- no, I can't see anything on the screen
+- Still nothing on the display
+- I afraid but still I can't see

+## intent:answer_screen_positive
+- Yes, I can see on the screen.
+- Ohh, I can see the display
+- Whoa, I can see my screen
+- Superb, I can see my screen

+## intent:buy_year
+- I bought this a year ago
+- I bought it One year ago
+- I bought it 1 year ago
+- Two years ago
+- I bought this two years ago
+- I bought it two years ago
+- I bought it 2 years ago
+- I bought this few months back
+- Five years ago
+- bought recently
+- 2016
+- 2017

+## intent:bye
+- Bye
+- Bbye

 ## intent:device_issue
 - I have a [problem](notify_problem) with my [iPhone](device_name)